DETAILED ACTION

 The judicial exception is not integrated into a practical application.
 Claims 1, 15 and 18 as a whole amount to: “apply it” (or an equivalent) with the judicial exception, or merely include instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea.

-The claims recite the additional elements of: (i) a server comprising: a data processing unit (claim 1), (ii) a output unit (claim 15), (iii) a user interface (claim 15), and (iv) program code stored in a computer-readable recording medium (claim 18)
+The claims recite the additional elements of: (i) a server comprising: a data processing unit (claim 1), (ii) a terminal comprising: a data processing unit (claim 15), (iii) program code stored in a computer-readable recording medium (claim 18), and (iv) that the using of training data, is by training a generation model (claims 1, 15, and 18).

-The additional elements listed above, are recited at a high-level of generality such that, when viewed as whole/ordered combination, they each amount to no more than mere instructions to apply the judicial exception using generic computer components (See MPEP 2106.05(f)).
+The additional elements listed above, are recited at a high-level of generality such that, when viewed as whole/ordered combination, they each amount to no more than merely reciting the words “apply it” (or an equivalent) with the judicial exception, or merely including instructions to implement an abstract idea on a computer, or merely using a computer as a tool to perform an abstract idea (See MPEP 2106.05(f)).

 Accordingly, these additional elements, when viewed as a whole/ordered combination do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
 Thus, claims 1, 15, and 18 are directed to an abstract idea.